ykhokhulya/stm32-fw-cube/F4/Projects/STM324x9I_EVAL/Examples/GPIO/GPIO_IOToggle/readme.txt

   ******************************************************************************
   @endverbatim

 @par Example Description

-This example describes how to configure and use GPIOs through the STM32F4xx HAL API.
+How to configure and use GPIOs through the HAL API.

 PG6, PG7, PG10 and PG12 IOs (configured in output push-pull mode) toggles in a forever loop.
 On STM324x9I-EVAL RevB board these IOs are connected to LED1, LED2, LED3 and LED4.